+Gainesville Florida Immigration Attorney Richard Ruth provides US K-1 Fiance Visa Services to engaged clients through out the United States and world.
 For a consultation fee of $40 per 20 minutes, I can answer your specific US fiancé visa petition and visa questions.
-For international clients, I can offer consults and services via e-mail, Skype messenger, and telephonically.
-For clients close to Gainesville or Jacksonville, Florida, Oslo (Norway) or Prague (Czech Republic), in person consultations are another option.
-For fiancé visa services and related consular processing followup where applicable, our flat attorney fee is usually $995.00, plus USCIS/DOS filing fees and costs.
+For international clients, I offer consults and services via e-mail, video conferencing and telephonically.
+For clients close to Gainesville Florida, in person consultations are another option.
+For fiancé visa services and related consular processing follow up where applicable, our flat attorney fee is usually $1,200.00, plus USCIS/DOS filing fees and costs.

 Many US citizens find love with a foreign national through social networking sites, work, study, or many other ways, and wish to get married to the man or woman of their dreams.
 Yet unless the foreign national is already in the United States in legitimate ways, if you wish to marry a foreign national fiance in the United States, it is usually first necessary to secure a fiance visa to bring your fiance into the United States legally and properly.
 If your fiance is already inside the United States, other considerations, such as future travel, non-immigrant intent issues, and the like may come into play.

 For an I-129F fiance visa petition to be approved, among other requirements, the USCIS usually requires that the parties have met personally within the preceding 2 years before the filing of the I-129F Petition.
 The USCIS will also want to see evidence of a bona fide relationship and proof of meeting, such as joint photographs, travel documentation, phone and e-mail records, and similar evidence.
 At the consulate level of processing, certain income requirements need to be met.
 If a petitioner has ever been charged with domestic violence or a similar crime, or has utilized the services of an “international marriage service”, or has filed fiance visa petitions in the past, special explanations and information must be given to the USCIS.